jmyounker/progperday/README.md

 * make lunar lander game
 * make a smarter tic-tac-toe
 * A* algorithm
-* translate an if-then-else parse tree into LLVM IR
 * translate a case statement parse tree into LLVM IR
 * translate an infinite loop into LLVM IR
 * translate a break statement into LLVM IR
 * translate a continue statement into LLVM IR
 * translate a while loop PT into LLVM IR
 * translate a for-while loop parse tree into LLVM IR
-* translate a function definition into LLVM IR
 * translate an anonymous function definition into LLVM IR
 * translate a closure into LLVM IR